-Game soup.
-Simple elevenses for a chilly day - The Field
+Game soup recipe - perfect for using up pheasant carcasses

 - Chilli/normal sherry and tabasco to serve

-Be sure to serve with a good glug of sherry – the soup is made for it.
+- Be sure to serve with a good glug of sherry – the soup is made for it.
+(Read more sherry recipes here.)